 As shown in the photo at left, Congressman Jim Saxton clearly welcomed the “Greenest Republican in Congress” award that he received that spring for the previous year.
-Four New Jersey REP members — Dr. Louis Harris, Doug Cowan, Michael Cahill, and Rick Kline — showed up to celebrate the event.
+Four REP members — Dr. Louis Harris, Doug Cowan, Michael Cahill, and Rick Kline — showed up to congratulate their representative and celebrate his achievement.

-And Governor Jeb Bush also seemed pleased to receive an award from Florida Chapter President Sean Parks for his efforts to restore the Everglades.
+And Governor Jeb Bush also happily accepted an award from Florida Chapter President Sean Parks for his efforts to restore the Everglades.
 Sean bestowed another chapter award on Sarasota County Commissioner Jon Thaxton, who was himself a REP member.
 (And if anybody doubts the integrity of these awards, check out this local article about Jon Thaxton.)